traja-team/traja/docs/source/gallery/plotting_with_traja.rst

 =====================

-Derivatives can be calculated with ``derivatives`` and histograms can be plotted using pandas built-in :meth:`pandas.DataFrame.plot()` method.
+Derivatives can be calculated with ``derivatives`` and histograms can be plotted using pandas built-in :meth:`plot <pandas.pandas.DataFrame.plot>` method.